+Pre-veterinary Medicine:

-Pre-veterinary medicine: Houghton provides a broad, pre-professional education, while offering those courses specified by veterinary medical colleges for admission.
-Veterinary colleges stress the desirability of a well-rounded post-secondary education.
+Houghton provides a broad, pre-professional education, while offering those courses specified by veterinary medical colleges for admission.
+Veterinary colleges stress the desirability of a well-rounded postsecondary education.
 They accept students without regard to their pre-professional major and sometimes after three years or 90 hours of credit.
 However, most applicants major in biology or chemistry and, on the average, have more than 100 hours of pre-professional training.
 Because there are relatively few veterinary colleges, the number of students accepted each year into veterinary curricula is small.
-Therefore, excellence of academic achievement and personal character, as well as familiarity with the profession, are necessary for admission.
-Contact Professor Aaron Sullivan, preveterinary advisor, for further information.
+Therefore, excellence of academic achievement and personal character, as well as familiarity with the profession, is necessary for admission.
+Contact Aaron Sullivan, pre-veterinary advisor, for further information.

+Pre-law

-Pre-law Faculty Advisors: Christopher Stewart, Peter Meilaender
+Faculty Advisors: Christopher Stewart, Peter Meilaender

 Students who plan to attend law school after graduation from Houghton may choose majors and minors from a wide selection of academic offerings.
 No particular majors or minors are required.
 The program for pre-law students is flexible and emphasizes the development of critical analytical thinking, habits of thoroughness, intellectual curiosity, and scholarship, and the ability to organize data and communicate the results.
-Therefore, a balanced selection of courses in several disciplines is advised, including: critical thinking, logic and ethics; communication, public speaking, and argumentation and debate; algebra, topology, and accounting; research and writing; as well as philosophy, history, politics, and other social sciences.
+Therefore, a balanced selection of courses in several disciplines is advised, including critical thinking, logic and ethics; communication, public speaking, and argumentation and debate; algebra, topology, and accounting; research and writing; as well as philosophy, history, politics, and other social sciences.
 While some law courses are offered (constitutional, business, and international law), they do not constitute the program's core.
 In all of these areas, Houghton's pre-law program directly reflects law school admissions expectations and requirements.

 While at Houghton, each student has a curriculum advisor from the major area.
 In addition, each student works with one of the pre-law advisors to develop an individualized program.
 Internships for juniors and seniors in local law offices are available and encouraged.
-Moreover, students also should consider the senior-in-absentia program described elsewhere in this catalog.
+Moreover, students should consider the senior-in-absentia program described elsewhere in this catalog.
 (See Index for page.)
 Most law schools receive far more applications than they have openings.
 Strong natural ability combined with outstanding academic achievement and high scoring on the Law School Aptitude Test (LSAT) is imperative if an application is to receive serious consideration.

-Pre-physical Therapy (biology BA major) Department of Biology: James M. Wolfe, chair
+Pre-physical Therapy (biology BA major) Department of Biology: Matthew K. Pelletier, interim chair

-Faculty: Sandra Johnson, Aaron Sullivan Web site: campus.houghton.edu/orgs/biology/ Phone: 585.567.9280
+Department of Biology: Matthew K. Pefletier, interim chair Faculty: David Brubaker, Jacqueline Crisman, Deanna Hand, Brandon Hoffman, Irma Howard, Richard Jacobson, Sandra Johnson, Mengyang Li, Matthew Pelletier, Aaron Sullivan, James Wolfe Web site: www.houghton.edu/academics/programs/biology/pre-pt.htm Phone: 585.567.9280

 A pre-physical therapy track is available for students who are interested in pursuing graduate studies in physical therapy.
-A number of courses in Physical Education/Athletic Training are required for this track.
+A number of courses in physical education/athletic training are required for this track.